harvard-team-pivot/epilepsy-prediction/milestone45/Predicting Seizures and Epilepsy Milestones 4 & 5.md

 The National Child Development Study (NCDS) originated in the Perinatal Mortality Survey, which examined social and obstetric factors associated with still birth and infant mortality among over 17,000 babies born in Britain in one week in March 1958.
 The study has broadened in scope to chart many aspects of the health, educational, and social development of cohort members as they passed through childhood and adolescence.
 We used date collected during the first three sweeps (1965 at age 7, 1969 at age 11, 1974 at age 16) in addition to the birth data.

 Surviving members of this birth cohort have been surveyed on five more occasions in order to monitor their changing health, education, social and economic circumstances.
-We have excluded these datasets at this time in order to establish our baselines models.
+We initially excluded these datasets at this time in order to establish our baselines models.

 #### Sources